On-shell recursion and holomorphic HQET for heavy quark hadronic resonances: Holomorphic HQET

 Here $\kappa^{\sellP}_{1,2}$ are the imaginary parts of the kinetic energy and chromomagnetic corrections that arise because $\mL_1(\vb)$ is not Hermitian.
 The two matrix elements in Eq.~\eqref{eqn:masswidthexpnlo}, however, both involve $PT$-symmetric operators.
 The $C^{\sharp(\vb)}$-self-adjoint property of $\mL_1(\vb)$ then ensures that the operator kernels must be represented by $C^{\sharp}$-self-adjoint functions or parameters (see App.~\ref{sec:PTconjrel}).
 That is, these HQET matrix elements must be holomorphic with respect to $ \lam{1,2}^H - i \kap{1,2}^H/2$, and thus so is any HQET matrix element related to these parameters by Schwinger-Dyson relations (see Sec.~\ref{sec:schdy} below).

 Let us examine the compatibility of the second-order expansion~\eqref{eqn:nlohadmatch} with data.
-In particular, we consider the well-measured masses and widths of the charmed and beauty $s_\ell^P = \frac{3}{2}^+$ orbitally-excited HQ supermultiplet, furnished by the $D_1(2420)$, $D_2^*(2460)$ and the $B_1(5721)$, $B_2^*(5747)$ states, respectively.
+In particular, we consider the measured masses and widths of the charmed and beauty $s_\ell^P = \frac{3}{2}^+$ orbitally-excited HQ supermultiplet, furnished by the $D_1(2420)$, $D_2^*(2460)$ and the $B_1(5721)$, $B_2^*(5747)$ states, respectively.
 We consider the neutral modes only, which have more precisely measured widths in the beauty system, and use the charged-pion modes to compute the kinematics (switching to an isospin-average introduces only small corrections in the following).
-The hadron widths as well as dominant decay modes are shown in Table~\ref{tab:masswidth32}.
+The PDG-averaged hadron widths are shown in Table~\ref{tab:masswidth32}~\cite{ParticleDataGroup:2024cfk}~\footnote{ In using the PDG-averaged width data, caution is warranted as various measurements use different lineshape models and width definitions, leading to an unaccounted systematic uncertainties.
+We take the PDG averages at face value, while keeping in mind the uncertainties are likely underestimated.} as well as the dominant decay modes.
 These states are sufficiently narrow that we may apply the approximation $\text{Re}[\hat{m}_H] \simeq m_H$ and $\text{Im}[\hat{m}_H] \simeq \Gamma_H/2$ on the left side of Eqs.~\eqref{eqn:nlohadmatch}.